Please read the instructions / trope description on the main page before posting.

 Ser Jaime Lannister is, at least in the early part of the series, a pretty nasty fellow, but he was still known for this trope enough that the Starks ruled him out of the attempted assassination of Jon Arryn because it was felt Ser Jaime would look down on the use of poison.

 Ser Bronn of the Blackwaterwould hurt a child.
 He'd want a decent price for it, though.
+It's the right-thinking sellsword's code: no nickels and dimes for the big stuff — contract agreed upon beforehand!

 In the Vorkosigan Saga, one of the main industries of Jackson's Hole is making clone-slaves; including clones that allow rich men to achieve immortality by transplanting their brains and throwing away the old one, thus killing it's personality.
 Nearly everyone outlaws that.
 On Jackson's Whole there isn't any law.